WebAssembly/spec/spectec/test-prose/TEST.md

   e.
 Execute the instruction RETURN.

 Step_pure/unop nt unop
-1. Assert: Due to validation, a value of value type numtype_0 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (numtype_0.CONST c_1) from the stack.
 3. Assert: Due to validation, (numtype_0 is nt).
 4. If (|$unop_(nt, unop, c_1)| ≤ 0), then: